 We write off all the unsold seasonal influenza vaccines before the end of the flu season at the end of the fiscal year.
-In addition, we estimate an inventory provision for existing Healive, Bilive, Rabend and Mumps products in inventories after considering the sales forecasts, the conditions of the raw material inventory, as well as the expiring date of these products.
-The inventory provision in 2014, 2013 and 2012 was \$1.7 million, \$1.4 million and \$3.5 million, respectively.
+In addition, we estimate an inventory provision for existing Healive, Bilive, and Mumps products in inventories after considering the sales forecasts, the conditions of the raw material inventory, as well as the expiration dates of these products.
+The inventory provision in 2015, 2014 and 2013 was \$1.8 million, \$1.0 million and \$1.0 million, respectively.